Market Simulation under Adverse Selection: Trading Simulation Environment

-where $NFA_t$ and $NFB_t$ are counting processes for all non-adverse fills at the best ask and best bid up to and including time $t$.
-Here, recall $\rho$ represents the probability of an order being filled at time $t_i$, given that it is posted at the best bid/ask and is a non-adverse fill.
-Unlike the benchmark environment where $\rho = 1$, in reality, $\rho$ is influenced by a number of metrics such as LOB dynamics, queue position, and MO arrival rates, where we will use a rule of thumb to account for this based on the empirical evidence shown in Section 3.2.
-For adverse fills, we track them as follows:
+where $NFA_t$ and $NFB_t$ count non-adverse executions at the best ask and bid up to time $t$.
+Here, $M^+_{t_i}$ and $M^-_{t_i}$ are counting processes that denote the arrival of buy and sell market orders, respectively, and $\rho$ is the probability that a posted order is executed as a non-adverse fill at time $t_i$.
+Unlike the benchmark case where $\rho=1$, in more general settings $\rho$ can be interpreted as capturing queue position, LOB dynamics, and market order intensity.
+However, since there is no well-established or robust method to calibrate this parameter that holds in real world live markets, we adopt a heuristic specification guided by the empirical evidence presented in Section 2.2.
+Next, adverse fills are tracked separately as

-where $AFA_t$ and $AFB_t$ are counting processes for adverse fills at the ask and bid up to and including time $t$.
-Here, $BS_{t_i}$ and $AS_{t_i}$ represent the bid and ask prices.
-To understand this intuitively, at each point in time, the trading strategy has a LO posted on the best bid (ask) $\delta_{t_i}^-(\delta_{t_i}^+)$ and the asset price at time step $t_{i+1}$ is lower (higher) than at time $t_i$, the traders LO was then filled at the price $BS_{t_i} (AS_{t_i})$.
-This is quite logical because, in reality, based on the rules of the LOB system, the asset price can not move below (above) a traders posted bid (ask) LO without filling their LO first.
-All other fills the trader receives will be considered non-adverse fills.
-To ensure consistency in tracking all fills, we combine the non-adverse and adverse fill processes as follows:
+where $AFA_t$ and $AFB_t$ count adverse executions at the ask and bid, and $S_{t_i}^{(a)}$ and $S_{t_i}^{(b)}$ denote the ask and bid prices.
+Intuitively, if a LO is posted at the best bid (ask) and the next price move is downward (upward), the order is executed at the prevailing bid (ask) due to LOB priority rules, implying an adverse fill.
+Finally, total executed volume under the strategy is given by

-where $N_{t}^{\delta, +}$ and $N_{t}^{\delta, -}$ are counting processes collecting all trade order fills occurring up to and including time $t$ under this trading strategy. \end{itemize} For the processes involving MO arrivals, inventory, short-term alpha and cash, we follow the method given in \citet{jaimungalgit}, where they essentially discretize the Equations \eqref{eq: dalpcart}-\eqref{eq: cashcartea}, as well as devising a unique way to simulate MOs.
+where $N_{t}^{\delta, +}$ and $N_{t}^{\delta, -}$ are counting processes that aggregate all ask- and bid-side fills up to time $t$ under the trading strategy. \end{itemize}

+It is also important to note that in \cite{cartea2015algorithmic} and \citet{jaimungalgit} the SOC problem is solved numerically and since a numerical solution is discrete, the values from this solution can be used directly to determine whether to be posted or not.
+For the processes involving MO arrivals, inventory, short-term alpha and cash, we follow the method given in \citet{jaimungalgit}, where they essentially discretize the Equations \eqref{eq: dalpcart}-\eqref{eq: cashcartea}, as well as devising a unique way to simulate MOs.